penn-nlp/mmid/README.md

 See the [documentation page](doc.html)

+If you have questions, please email the MMID users list, mmid-users@googlegroups.com.

 ## Downloads

 <span style="color:#f45f42"> CNN features and web text for the 30 languages evaluated on in the paper are up.
 Getting the whole 21+TB hosted will take some time, but we're working on it!</span>